 Here’s a bookcase I designed as a Christmas present for my wife.
 While thinking over the design I needed to address a couple of things.
 First and foremost the design had to be basic and be quick to build.
-This couldn’t be another Christmas present project she wouldn’t see until June.
+This couldn’t be another Christmas gift project she wouldn’t see until June.
 Second, it needed to be cheap to build.
 Cheap build means I need to use whatever species of wood I had the most of in the shop.
-Unfortunately, it was oak.
+Unfortunately, it was Oak.

-In trying to keep the process quick I skipped any idea of color and simply shot three coats of precat lacquer on the entire project.
+In trying to keep the process quick, I skipped any idea of color and simply shot three coats of precat lacquer on the entire project.
 This was done in pieces as it would have been virtually impossible to finish with the back attached!!
-So the unit was finished with the back unattached and when the lacquer dust had settled it was attached.
+So the unit was finished with the back unattached and when the lacquer dust had settled, it was attached.
 All in all I have about 15-20 hours invested and maybe $50 for the sheet of Oak for the back and a couple board feet for the face frame.